pu2clr/SI4735/examples/SI47XX_02_for_Mirko_Pavleski_radio/MIRKO_V3_LCD20x4/README.md

 ## SSB MODE

 If you are using a __SI4735-D60__ or __SI4732-A10__ based circuit, you can also use this sketch to add the SSB functionality  to the original Pavleski's project.
 If you are using the original SI4730-D60 based circuit, the SSB will not work.
-However, the __STEP, FM/RDS, MODE, AGC, Attenuation, bandwitdth, Soft Mute, Audio Volume and Shortwave__ will work fine.
+However, the __STEP, FM/RDS, MODE, AGC, Attenuation, bandwidth, Soft Mute, Audio Volume and Shortwave__ will work fine.

 ## PL102BA-S V:2.1 vs NE928-10A V:01